1Regensburg Sausage kitchen

 10. Germany has a program targeted at pedophiles, who have yet to commit crimes.
 The goal is to help them find treatment because many don't want to harm others.

-Engineers building a bridge between Germany and Switzerland found that when the two halves met their elevations differed by 54 cm.
+Engineers builded a bridge (High Rhine Bridge) between Germany and Switzerland found that when the two halves met their elevations differed by 54 cm.
 Germany bases sea level on the North Sea, and Switzerland by the Mediterranean; someone messed up the correction, doubling it instead of canceling it out.

 12. The population of Germany is in decline.
 It has fallen by 2 million in the last decade.

 13. Germany doesn’t recognize Scientology as a religion.